 Historically, the two recurring major macroeconomic imbalances of the Greek economy are related to public finances and the balance of payments.
-Both the fiscal balance and the current account balance were generally negative, and constituted the large twin deficits of the Greek economy.
-These have resulted in growth pauses, long periods of monetary instability, excessive foreign borrowing, and periods of external debt crises and defaults.
+Both the fiscal balance and the current account balance have been persistently negative, and have constituted the large twin deficits of the Greek economy.
+The twin deficits have resulted in growth pauses, long periods of monetary instability, excessive foreign borrowing, and periods of external debt crises and defaults.

-Fiscal and monetary instability in the history of modern Greece was mainly the result of either the pursuit of the Great Idea in the last part of the 19th century and the first fifth of the 20th century, or the pursuit of the redistribution of income and wealth through public borrowing, as in during the 1980s.
+Fiscal and monetary instability in the history of modern Greece was mainly the result of either the pursuit of the Great Idea, as in the last part of the 19th century and the first fifth of the 20th century, or the pursuit of the redistribution of income and wealth through public borrowing, as during and after the 1980s.

 In addition, due to the insufficiency of national savings in relation to investment and tax revenues in relation to public expenditures, throughout the history of modern Greece, with the partial exception of the 1950s and 1960s, periods associated with easy access to international borrowing led to excessive external borrowing and debt and, ultimately, external debt crises and / or defaults.